City of Thornton, CO

 Under general supervision, responsible for acting as the site supervisor for various licensed or non-licensed youth programs.

 - ESSENTIAL FUNCTIONS

 - (Essential functions, as defined under the Americans with Disabilities Act, may include the following tasks, knowledge, skills and other characteristics.
 The list of tasks is ILLUSTRATIVE ONLY, and is not a comprehensive listing of all functions and tasks performed by positions in this class.)

 Plans and implements program curriculum and activities.

 Enforces safety standards and regulations throughout the program to ensure compliance with local, state and federal laws.

 Ensures all possible safety measures are observed.
 Complies with City and departmental rules and regulations, policies, and procedures.

 Communicates and enforces facility and program policies and procedures.
 Complies with City and departmental rules and regulations, policies, and procedures.

 Responds to emergency situations as required and maintains accurate accident and incident reports.

-Provides excellent customer service, including interacting with parents to answer questions and resolve problems.
+Provides excellent customer service, including interacting with parents and participants to answer questions and resolve problems.